Jump to section

 +lowe

 During training, the tokenizer examines massive amounts of text and finds which pairs of characters appear together most often.
 It merges them into a single token.
-Then repeats — over and over — until it has built a vocabulary of about 65,000 tokens.
+Then repeats — over and over — until it has built a vocabulary of 100,000 to 200,000+ tokens.

 This process happens once, before the AI model is even trained.
 After that, the same fixed vocabulary is used for every prompt and every response.